Child Support services are available to parents and relatives who fill out a child support application.

 Withholding from your pay check - One of the easiest methods of payment is for your employer to automatically deduct the support payment from your paycheck.
 If the order was done privately and the State is not involved you can ask the Clerk of District Court for voluntary income withholding papers, fill them out and give to your employer.
 Your employer will withhold and send in payments for you.
 If the State is involved in the case, the caseworker assigned to the case will send out the income withholding papers to the current employer as long as they have your employer information.

-Check or Money Order - Monthly payment coupons should always be sent in with a check, money order, or cashiers check.
-If you don’t have a coupon, please remember to include name and social security number or court case number with payment.
+Check or Money Order- Monthly payment coupons should always be sent in with a check, money order or cashiers check.
+If you do not have a coupon, please rememebr to include two unique identifiers-such as social security number, court order number, name or ARP.

-Walk-in payments - The Nebraska Child Support Payment Center accepts payments at 233 South 10th Street in Lincoln, NE.
-There is no $15 fee for use of credit/debit card with a walk-in payment.
+Walk-in Payments- The Nebraska Child Support Payment Center accepts payments at 233 South 10th St, Lincoln, NE.

 CSE cannot help parents with custody or visitation issues.
 You will need to contact a private attorney for help in these areas.